Rangers vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Rangers vs. Marlins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Luis Arraez and the Miami Marlins will try to defeat Marcus Semien and the Texas Rangers when the teams square off on Saturday at 4:05 PM ET.
+Marcus Semien and the Texas Rangers square off against Jon Berti and the Miami Marlins on Sunday at 2:35 PM ET in the final game of a three-game series.

-The Rangers are favored in this one, at -135, while the underdog Marlins have +115 odds to upset.
-The over/under is 8 runs for the contest (with -120 odds on the over and +100 odds to go under).
+The Rangers are the favorite in this one, at -135, while the underdog Marlins have +110 odds to win.
+The contest's total has been set at 8.5 runs.

 Rep your team with officially licensed Rangers gear!
 Head to Fanatics to find jerseys, shirts, and much more.